hieuvp/learning-kubernetes/09-kubernetes-service-accounts/README.md

 ### Using the ServiceAccount within a Pod

+We create a simple Pod from the following specification:

 <!-- AUTO-GENERATED-CONTENT:START (CODE:src=labs/pod-demo-sa.yaml) -->
 <!-- The below code snippet is automatically added from labs/pod-demo-sa.yaml -->
 ```yaml